BrodyAcquilano/urban-resource-map-dev/README.md

-# Urban Resource Map
+# 🌐 Urban Resource Map (Admin Version)

-A full-stack web app for mapping urban resources like water fountains, food banks, libraries, and more.
+A full-stack web app for managing and analyzing free public resources like shelters, washrooms, water fountains, libraries, and more.

+This version includes full data management tools — add, edit, score, and export locations using a visual interface with advanced filtering and heatmap generation.

 Built with:

 - React + Vite (frontend)
-- Express + MongoDB (backend)
+- Express + MongoDB (read/write backend)
 - Leaflet for interactive maps

 ---